rune/rune/docs/docs/multiplayer/player-info.md

 ## Your Player ID

-In the `visualUpdate` function the client will always get their player ID as well as `yourPlayerId`.
+In the `onChange` function the client will always get their player ID as well as `yourPlayerId`.
 This can be used to find their own info in the `players` object.

 Importantly, `yourPlayerId` will be undefined if they themselves are a spectator!